sjaehn/BWidgets/BWidgets/README.md

 respective pad instead and the action of the selected EditMode will be applied after the button release.

+Pattern is an `Enterable` Widget.
+Once entered (e.g., by clicking on it), keyboard control is enabled:
+* Cursor keys for navigation
+* SHIFT + cursor keys for dragging (only in select mode)
+* CTRL + A to select all (only in select mode)
+* +/- to increase or decrease the recent pad value
+* ENTER to apply action
+* ESCAPE to leave this Pattern.

 The value of the Pattern is a 2D vector of `std::pair` with the repective pad extends (default: `BUtilities::Point<size_t>(0, 0)`) as the first and the respective pad value as the second type.